deeplearning4j/deeplearning4j/gettingstarted.md

       mvn clean install -DskipTests -Dmaven.javadoc.skip=true

-If you want to run Deeplearning4j examples after installing from trunk, you should *git clone* ND4J, Canova and Deeplearning4j, respectively, and then install all from source, in that order, using Maven with this command:
+If you want to run Deeplearning4j examples after installing from trunk, you should *git clone* ND4J, Canova and Deeplearning4j, in that order, and then install all from source using Maven with this command:

-      mvn clean install -DskipTests

-If you receive a Javadoc error, run this:

       mvn clean install -DskipTests -Dmaven.javadoc.skip=true